nettlep/Style-Talker/README.md

 The current model checkpoint takes the previous three rounds of conversation and generates the follow-up speaker, i.e., the model takes SpkA->SpkB->SpkA and generates ->SpkB.

-The last SpkA is passed in as raw speech waveform, and the previous context is pre-transcribed (by another processs).
+The last SpkA is passed in as raw speech waveform, and the previous context is pre-transcribed.

 The number of previous rounds (context) is restricted by the GPU memory and the data and could be extended.